!

 • Listen.
 Taking the time to listen and talk about what has happened can help.

-• Help them report.
-If they want to, and you feel able to, you can help them report the incident or incidents.
+• Help them disclose.
+If they want to, and you feel able to, you can help them disclose the incident or incidents.

 Resources